GrafnusOSS/software-documentation/src/intro.md

 Hey there :wave:

 I am Grafnus.
-A young software developer with a passion for software development and minecraft.
+A young software architect (iSAQB CPSA-F certified) with a passion for software development and minecraft.

+Read my blog posts to learn more about me :D

+**Cheers**
+Grafnus